wp-plugins/bepro-listings/readme.txt

 = TRANSLATIONS =

 Currently, this plugin supports, English, French, and Spanish.
-You can contribute other languages, simply register on our website.
-Then share your language file in the forums.
-The process of creating a language file is simple.
+You can contribute other languages.
 Documentation regarding how to do this is available on our website.

 The usefulness of BePro Listings beyond english, is very important to us.
 If you find deficiencies in our use of localization, please reach out.